NoonanLab/Pal_et_al_HAR_interactome/README.md

 # Pal et al. 2024

-## Scripts accompanying the publication titled "Resolving the 3D Interactome of Human Accelerated Regions in Human and Chimpanzee Neurodevelopment"
+# *Resolving the 3D Interactome of Human Accelerated Regions in Human and Chimpanzee Neurodevelopment*

+## Scripts accompanying the publication

 ### Step 1
 `CHiC_probe_design.py` - Design CHi-C probes for HARs and HGEs in human and chimpanzee genomes.